 Aside from physical triggers, which you’ve probably already noticed, another common reason your pleasant day out with your tot might be interrupted by the outpouring of frustration that is his latest tantrum is a lack of communication.

-he is a lot better at both expressing themselves and understanding you than he was even a few short months ago.
+he is a lot better at both expressing himself and understanding you than he was even a few short months ago.
 But He is still learning – and you’re still learning the particular quirks of communicating with him too – so misunderstandings are bound to happen now and then.
 This is especially true when one of you – or both of you – is tired, hungry, or cranky.